 Mantashe's e-toll comments are farce

-"This will not be the first time that the ANC will be revisiting and pontificating on the irrational e-toll scheme, since the public uproar began in early 2010," says OUTA's Chairperson, Wayne Duvenage.
+"This will not be the first time that the ANC will be revisiting and pontificating on the irrational e-toll scheme, since the public uproar began in early 2010," says Wayne Duvenage, the chairperson at the Organisation Undoing Tax Abuse (OUTA).
 "We met with Mr Mantashe and many other officials soon after OUTA interdicted the launch of the scheme in 2012, and pointed out numerous issues that would eventually bring the scheme to its knees."

 Now that the scheme's compliance is less than 20% and virtually unenforceable, with debt mounting to over R8bn, it's time to stop the rhetoric of revisiting and make the only decision possible – cancel the scheme.